Human Hands as Probes for Interactive Object Understanding: Object Affordance Prediction

 \textbf{Data Sampling.} We randomly sampled 500 images from 9 participants: P01, P08, P11, P02, P32, P18, P04, P09, P03.
 From these participants, we only use videos present in the test set of \epic dataset (2018 version).
 We annotated frames at 1920 $\times$ 1080 resolution.
 The images may or may not contain participant hands (if they were present, they were annotated and ignored during evaluation) .
 We manually filter out images to minimize motion blur, out of distribution frames (for example, completely dark frames at the starting of some videos or rare views such as picking a spoon that fell onto the floor).
 We made sure to minimize redundancy among frames by selecting the most diverse 7 -- 15 frames from each participant.

 \textbf{Annotation Procedure.} To determine where participants frequently interact in the scene, we manually watched the videos from these participants and created a list of objects that underwent interaction objects and also identified the interacted regions.
-We annotated these regions of interaction using polygons for larger objects (such as bottles, jars \etc), and lines for thin regions (wires, rims and object edges).
+Then, for every considered action, we annotated applicable regions of interaction using polygons for larger objects (such as bottles, jars \etc), and lines for thin regions (wires, rims and object edges).
 The lines for the rims and edges of objects were converted to regions by dilating them by 25 pixels to convert them to strips.
 Annotation for 10 images from 1 participant took 120 minutes on average.
+Lastly, we aggregate the annotations across all actions to generate the EPIC-ROI ground truth segmentation mask.

 To enable detailed analysis, every annotation is also assigned one of the four labels: COCO objects, Non-COCO objects, COCO parts, and Non-COCO parts.
 To determine the set of COCO objects, we first select only the relevant classes removing categories like cat, dog, bird etc. This leaves us with the following categories: \ttt{backpack, umbrella, handbag, tie, suitcase, sports ball, baseball bat, baseball glove, tennis racket, bottle, wine glass, cup, fork, knife, spoon, bowl, banana, apple, sandwich, orange, broccoli, carrot, hot dog, pizza, donut, cake, chair, mouse, remote, keyboard, cell phone, toaster, book, vase, scissors, hair drier, toothbrush, microwave, oven, sink,} and \ttt{refrigerator}.
 We further observed that removing \ttt{microwave, oven, sink,} and \ttt{refrigerator} from the relevant categories improves the performance of Mask~RCNN on the validation split (see \tableref{maskrcnn-ablations}).
 Thus, we don't include objects from these 4 categories into COCO objects. \figref{roi-samples} shows some annotated images from our validation split where different categories (out of above four) are assigned different colors.